Autonomous implementation of thermodynamic cycles at the nanoscale

-This analysis follows again from standard considerations and explicit expressions are thus only displayed in the SM.
+This analysis follows again from standard considerations and explicit expressions are thus only displayed in Appendix~\ref{sec thermo reduced}.
 Note that Eqs.~(\ref{eq 1st law red}) and~(\ref{eq 2nd law red}), while mathematically true, need not coincide with the thermodynamics of the autonomous model.
 In general, the dot dynamics predicted by both methods differ, i.e., $\C P_q(t) \neq P_q(t) \equiv \int dx dv P_q(x,v;t)$.

 We now return to the first and second law of the autonomous model, Eqs.~(\ref{eq 1st law auto}) and~(\ref{eq 2nd law auto}), rewritten as (dropping the $t$-dependence for simplicity)